ShaikhWarsi/ShaikhWarsi/README.md

 ---

 ## 🧩 Selected Projects

 **🔹 Cropix**
-An AI driven solution for farmers to increase their productivty as well as efficieny.
-It leverages over 5 ML models.
+An AI-driven solution for farmers to improve crop productivity and operational efficiency, leveraging 5+ ML models for prediction and recommendations.

 **🔹 HumanEval**
-An app for testing cognitive skills like reaction speed,number memorization , reading and typing speeds etc
+A cognitive assessment platform for testing reaction time, memory, reading speed, and typing performance, with structured performance metrics.

 **🔹 HackathonHunt**
-An all rounder website for finding all the major hackathon events happening online around the globe
+A centralized platform aggregating major online hackathons worldwide, helping developers discover opportunities faster.

 **🔹 DietMaxx**
-An AI assisted tool which helps you find the most optimal diet and reccomendations based on your lifestyle
+An AI-assisted nutrition platform that generates personalized diet plans and recommendations based on lifestyle and goals.

 **🔹 CodeVert**
-Code visualization & conversion tool to improve understanding of complex logic flows.
+A code visualization and conversion tool designed to simplify and explain complex logic flows.

 **🔹 AiAssist**
-An AI tool which runs on your pc and can do any task for you, from opening a yt video to writing your codes
+A local AI assistant capable of automating desktop tasks — from opening applications to code generation and workflow automation.

 ---